LifeContext/lifecontext/readme.md

 - **Privacy Protection**
   Configure website domains you don't want recorded in the extension settings, supporting one-click add/remove.
 Protect your privacy without affecting other features.
 You can also close the extension or delete specific records at any time.

+- **Privacy Policy**
+  All your data is stored locally on your device.
+We do not collect, transmit, or store your data on our servers.
+Learn more about how we handle your data in our [Privacy Policy](privacy.md).

 ### Coming Soon

 - **Web Multimodal Content Analysis**